trevex/cranecd/README.md

 The only secret exposed by a CI variable is a shared secret used to trigger a deployment.

-A CRD (`DeployConfig`) is used to store a given configuration of a deployment process.
+A CRD (`Pipeline`) is used to store a given configuration of a deployment process.
 It contains the deployment and repository configuration including git credentials, the aforementioned shared secret, a reference to the `ServiceAccount` to use and more.